profjere/comm269JavaScriptExamFall2019/README.md

 # Answer the following five questions in a Microsoft Word document.
-For all question, you may use all resources (e.g., notes, books, online websites available to you--and any program.)
+For all questions, you may use all resources (e.g., notes, books, online websites available to you--and any program.)
 However, you may not speak with other students, friends, etc..

 1)	What is the purpose of JavaScript in web development?
 [5 points]